Apply for this course

 Applied Macroeconomics

-The module aims to develop students’ knowledge and understanding of key macroeconomic policy alternatives that have been discussed and applied in the rapidly changing UK economy during the last fifty years.
+(core, 15 credits)This module builds on the foundations of macroeconomic theory covered at level 4.
+It aims to develop students’ knowledge and understanding of key macroeconomic concepts, issues and policy alternatives that have been discussed and applied in the rapidly changing UK economy in recent decades.

 Read full detailsApplied Microeconomics